 Policy Activities Customers' welfare A policy on the proper conduct towards clients and customers is embodied in the Company's Personnel Manual which was duly disseminated to the company personnel through memoranda, circulars and other orders of the Company.
 Quality control is done during the actual construction stage.
 Likewise, before a project turn- over to the client a final inspection is taken to ensure its compliance to construction standards.
 Supplier/sub-contractor selection practice An accreditation process is established and undertaken for every supplier/subcontractor who wishes to participate in the bidding of the Company's on-going project works to ensure that the subcontractor's practices and works passes the standards of the Company.
 Accreditation process is performed before accepting any offers from subcontractors with regards to the construction of its projects.
 This to ensure that the suppliers/subcontractors will conform to the company's rules and standards.
 Environmentally friendly value- chain Environmental friendly procedures are valued by the Company by ensuring that the company's projects/ developments passed the environment compliance procedures of any governing bodies.
-Community interaction The Company maintains and promotes good interaction among the communities engaged withMeet with the representative each community and discuss Anti-corruption programs and procedures?
+Secure necessary permits and clearances before starting any projects.
+Allowing regulatory bodies to do audit and correct any findings.
+Community interaction The Company maintains and promotes good interaction among the communities engaged with Meet with the representatives of each community and discuss issues.
+Anti-corruption programs and procedures?
 The Company conducts business in accordance with the law, the charter of the Company, and a high standard of commercial morality.
 Safeguarding creditors' rights Liquidity of the Company is ensured so that liability to creditors is being settled as become due.